World Humanitarian Day: Making a difference to those affected by armed conflict

 Humanitarian aid workers always find themselves in the front line.
 Last year alone, 91 aid workers were killed, 88 were injured and 73 were kidnapped in the line of duty.
 NRS Relief recognises the incredibly difficult situation that the humanitarian workers have to work under, and so we design and develop our products to be as flexible and easy to use as possible.

 One example is our RexHall series of mobile warehouses.
 These large structures, up to 360 square meters and beyond in size, have been designed so that they are very easy to set up with just six people who need no prior technical experience.
 Even though the warehouses are more than 5 metres high, no lifting equipment is required and all components are designed to be carried easily by one or two people.
-Other examples are provided by our new family tent, the GeoHome, and the HuggyPRO multi-purpose tent, where colour coded parts can be easily and quickly assembled.
+Other examples are provided by our new family tent, the GeoHome, where colour coded parts can be easily and quickly assembled.

 Putting a roof above the heads of forcibly displaced people